chalkan3/chalkan3/README.md

 ## Hi there 👋

 ## About Me
+My name is igor I love developing new applications, modeling and doing the SRE part.

+I am in love with golang, I have developed since the language was still premature!

 🔭  I’m currently working at @O2B - Developer/Devops/SRE

 ## 💻  Developer Stuffs
 - Golang developer ( 7 years )